Our Path Forward

 To read more about the strategies and tactics that Wilbur Wright College will use to achieve its objectives, download the full Strategic Plan.

-FY21-23 Targets and FY20 Outcomes
+Targets and Outcomes

 City Colleges sets a range of outcomes for its goals in future years, consisting of a “target” that establishes the baseline for accountability and a “reach” that reflects its full ambition.
-The table below summarizes these goals for FY21-FY23.
-Targets for FY24 and FY25 will be finalized in FY23.
+The table below summarizes the targets through FY26 and outcomes through FY24.
 All figures are rounded to the nearest whole number.

 Access